IAM Best Practices for Secure and Efficient

 • Role changes are applied without delay

-This approach reduces insider threats and keeps systems secure at all times.
+This approach reduces insider threats and ensures that your systems are always secure.

 Combine RBAC and ABAC for Better Access Control